DOTA 2 Hardware Performance Tested

 |Windows 7, DirectX 9.0c|

 Our default hardware for all of the test consists of Intel i5-3470, AMD HD7750, and 6GB DDR3 1600MHz RAM.
 The default quality settings are set to all low/off, Render Quality at 100%, and with Vsync off.
 Changes to hardware and quality settings will be stated for each test.
-We also set “fps_max 500” at console to remove the 120fps limit even with Vsync off.
+We also set “fps_max 500” at the console to remove the 120fps limit even with Vsync off.

 Our benchmark sequence is 90 seconds long from a replay using FRAPS to get the frames per second.